slipke/csm_ss15_sem_team_vagrant/README.md

 conclusion: Dev Ops are very important in bigger companys.
 I think that chef is suitable for a small company which want to start with DevOps.
 For a big or developed company, puppet can be more profitable because of the enterprise solution and support.

 @@Notes@@ Steve: chef offers an enterprise solution as well!
+@@Notes@@ meeting: Chef is suitable for developer, because of the strong ruby orientation.
+For a system admin puppet will be better because of the declarative approach.

 ## Install Vagrant (Link to vagrant.md)